 - Office of the Privacy Commissioner of Canada – Provides information on meeting the requirements set out in federal privacy legislation.

-- — Provides a guide to help business owners take steps to protect themselves and their businesses from cyber threats.
+- Public Safety Canada — Provides a guide to help business owners take steps to protect themselves and their businesses from cyber threats.

 - Statistics Canada — Collects and disseminates data on social and economic issues.